 Jack and Osgood technically.

 Okay now who is better Jack or the Brig?
 Well this is a lot harder than Donna and Barbara as I absolutely love both of these characters.
 They are both unbelievably likable and such good foils for the Doctor in every way because they are so different to him, yet they know him so well at the same time.
-They both have such a long history with him, they know all about his enemies like the Daleks, the Cybermen and the Master and they also know all about regeneration too.

 Whilst I love both characters I am ultimately going to have go with the Brig here.